 Sep.
-15 starts Hispanic Heritage Month–a month in which Hispanic culture, history and arts are recognized and celebrated.
-This year’s theme for the month is “Pioneers of Change: Shaping the Future Together,” recognizing the impact of Hispanic pioneers whose work and resilience have made a more inclusive future a reality.
+15 starts Hispanic Heritage Month, a month in which Hispanic culture, history and arts are recognized and celebrated.
+This year’s theme is “Pioneers of Change: Shaping the Future Together,” recognizing the impact of Hispanic pioneers whose work and resilience have made a more inclusive future a reality.
 This list of four iconic and influential Latinos reflects this year’s theme, honoring the trailblazers who helped pave the way for Hispanics worldwide through culture and activism.

 Cesar Chavez